 - A visit to the Botanical Gardens, where the route begins, is also highly recommended.

 - Dig into the carousel at the bottom of this post on another overnighter into the Sierra Norte for an insight into many of the plants you’ll likely see in this area, and their names.

 - There are two main eco-touristic centres along this route, where accommodation can be sought – see map for their locations.
 Parque Ecoturístico La Cumbre Ixtepeji has the largest number of trails, some of which are very technical which are best enjoyed on a hardtail, without gear.

-- There are several spots to refill water bottles along the way, whether this is in restaurants and streams.
+- There are several spots to refill water bottles along the way, whether this is in restaurants or streams.
+See map for details.
 Bring a filter so you don’t need to buy bottled water.
 In the dry season, it’s a good idea to have capacity for 3+ litres of water on your bike.

 Spending longer in Oaxaca?